-Ongoing economic difficulties, coupled with tighter capital controls and tougher lending restrictions, have had an adverse impact on the Company's financial results.
-MPO's portfolio, comprising three main assets, was valued at US\$265.4 million as at 30 June 2021, a 0.2% decline YoY.
+Ongoing economic difficulties, coupled with tighter capital controls and tougher lending restrictions, had an adverse effect on the Company's financial results.
+MPO's portfolio, comprising three main assets, was valued at US\$242 million as at 30 June 2022, an 8.3% decline year on year (YoY).
+The lower valuations reflected a continued decline in transaction prices over the past year, especially at the luxury end of the residential segment, which was adversely affected by low transaction activity and a limited number of distressed sales.

-MPO's Adjusted Net Asset Value was US\$128.8 million, which translates to US\$2.08 (150 pence) per share, a 5.7% decrease YoY.
-IFRS NAV, which records inventory at cost rather than market value, was US\$97.9 million, or US\$1.58 (114 pence) per share, a 2.7% drop over the one-year period.
+MPO's Adjusted NAV was US\$103.4 million, which translates to US\$1.67 (138 pence) per share, a 19.7% decrease YoY.
+IFRS NAV, which records inventory at cost rather than market value, was US\$77.6 million, or US\$1.25 (104 pence) per share, a 20.8% drop over the one-year period.